 - a concept design plan (or plans),

-- meet with the client to clarify these conceptual ideas, gain approval, then move to,
+- meet with the client to clarify these conceptual ideas, gain approval, and then move to,

 - detailed design work, adding dimensions as you go,